-To claim the credit earned through this incentive, the business shall file with its return, the Certificate of Tax Credit issued by the Arkansas Science and Technology Authority Commission.
+To claim the credit earned through this incentive, the business shall file with its return, the Certificate of Tax Credit issued by the Commission.
 The Commission will adhere to some of the federal guidelines for qualifying research for federal tax credits as a guide in determining eligibility for this state income tax credit.

 Qualified research expenditures include in-house expenses for taxable wages paid, usual fringe benefits, and supplies used in the conduct of qualified research.
-Qualified research must satisfy all of the following tests in order to qualify:
+Qualified research must satisfy all of the following tests to qualify: